instantiator/presence/docs/index.md

 Presence is a set of .NET libraries and tools for social sharing.

+You can:

+- Format threads for multiple social networks, from a single source
+- Post threads, messages, and images (coming soon!) to social networks

 All code here is distributed under the [MIT](https://github.com/instantiator/presence/blob/main/LICENSE) license.